sharkwouter/vaporos-brewmaster/README.md

 BPM
 - Kodi, a media player which offers a great experience on a TV with a controller (you can add it as a library shortcut from the setting)
+- RetroArch, an emulator front-end with many emulators included in it

 Desktop
 - VLC, a media player